Whiteknight/whiteknight.github.com/_posts/2010-12-05-embedding_api_ready_review.md

 in the exception system where I can't simply register a C function as a handler.
 Instead we have to register a `parrot_runloop_t` structure as a handler, which contains a reference to a `jmp_buf` structure.
-I don't know if we will want the user to be passing in `jmp_buf` handlers o
+I don't know if we will want the user to be passing in `jmp_buf` handlers through the API or not, but I strongly suspect that the answer is "no". `jmp_buf` structures are way too low-level for this kind of work, and the less we have to expose the users to that, the better.

 [errorhandling]: /2010/12/01/embedding_error_io.html